forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ### Living Conditions

+#### Living Space
 People in neighborhoods in cities with small living areas and a low incomes are more frequently infected and contribute above average to the spread of Covid.
 Small living space is correlated to low income which in turn is correlated to jobs where home office is less possible (e.g. service)
 * [Brueningk et al](#summary-brueningk) deduce the Covid-19 spread from SARS-2 genome sequencing: Small living space (and low incomes) are key factors for increased spread.
 * [Lundkvist et al](#lundkvist) observe that in Stockholm people living in suburbs with large buildings built in the 60s have a seroprevalence of 30%, compared to a seroprevalence of 4% for people living in modern building (likely some form of ventilation is built in).

+#### Residential Blocks
+Across the world regions and communities with a large share of people living in residential blocks tend to have higher Covid infections rates:
+* Large cities in the UK which have high shares of residential blocks, had high severe Covid case rate. [to confirm and cite/source]
+* In Eastern Europa, where the share of residential blocks built in the 60s through 80s is high, Covid case rates where high during the winter 20/21.
+* In the Lombardy the share of people living in residential blocks is high.
+Severe Covid rate were very high in late Winter 2020 and still quite high in Winter 2021.

+### Income
+> in work and to cite/analyse.

+#### Income Effects within Cities
+In some cities in Western Europe (e.g. in Basel, Stockholm -> [References Living Space](#living-space)), a negative correlation between income and Covid cases is observed within 'commuting areas' i.e. analyzing only areas within commuting distances.
+Within commuting/catchment areas  the income usually is correlated to the [living space](#living-space), which is possibly a founding cause.
+Also jobs which require physical presence in large buildings (e.g. fabrics) tend to have low wages.

+#### Income Effects between Cities
+When comparing income in larger areas than commuting distances, there the negative correlation between income and Covid cases does not hold:
+* rural areas with low incomes show no increased Covid case count compared to rich cities [to provide data/cite]

+#### Income Effects on the Country Level
+On the country level Covid cases and deaths are positively correlated to income.

 ---

+## Analyses of Historical Transmissions

+> written March 2020, in rework May 2021

+* The initial cases that led to the discovery of Sars-CoV-2 occurred  during cold outdoor air temperature and therefore dry indoor air in the Wuhan Sea Food market.
+Pictures of the market suggest that the market is partly indoor and therefore likely heated.
+The zoonoses of Sars-Cov-1 also are linked to a live animal market or civets kept inside restaurants.
+* The primary spreading indoors can be a reason  this new betacoronavirus diseases occurred recently, even though overall hygiene increased.
+There are other possible explanations however: One is that the diagnostic tooling improved enabling the discovery of these diseases (MERS, discovered in 2012, has been infecting humans at least for several decades, which is known from analyzing backup samples [to cite]).

+---

-## Analyses o specific Settings
+## Analyses of specific Settings

-**[in work]**
 Spread situations and patterns of Covid-19 both observed and described in literature are discussed.

+### Medical and Care Facilities

+##### Hospitals
+> in rework May 21

+In settings without prior SARS experience the infection rate in health care workers is very high:
+* 2003 in South East Asia  (see Introduction [Mizumoto](#mizumoto))
+* 2019/2020 in Europe - Italy especially [LE](#le)

+Possible Explanation: The medical staff is used to protect against fomites and droplet transmission and to some extent versus aerosol transmission and know to handle them.
+However, they are not yet used to the new spreading pattern.
+Consequently in all rooms of the building wearing a mask likely is key in reducing the infection rates (many cities in China reported few infections in hospitals [citations to be added]).

+##### Long Term Care Facilities
+Long-Term Care Facility in Seattle [Honein et al](#honein).

 ### Indoor Social Settings
-* [Contact Tracing in Hong Kong](#summary-adamwu) revealed that transmission in social settings (bars, weddings, temples) was associated with more secondary cases than households.
+* [Contact Tracing in Hong Kong](#summary-ada,mwu) revealed that transmission in social settings (bars, weddings, temples) was associated with more secondary cases than households.

+### Cruise Ships

+#### Diamond Princess
+Diamond Princess Cruise Ship anchored in Japan, well analysed by [Mizumoto and colleagues](#mizumoto).

+##### Observation
+* Covid-19 spread started between passengers and not equally between passengers and personal.
+* Very high peak values of the reproduction number are observed (over 10).
+##### Interpretation
+The observations indicate long range but same room transmission which favours aerosol over droplet transmission:
+* In the droplet model, one would except the personal to be crucial for the junction of the different guest groups, since they have the most short range contacts, which enable droplet transmission.
+* Smoke diffuses entire rooms and stays quite long => spending much time in the same confined rooms is more relevant than interactions or being close but only for a short period.
+Therefor an initial spread in passengers is expected (if the initial spread starts in the passengers) since they spend the time in the same areas.
+* The reproduction number peak values are well above the number of close contacts a person usually has and so droplet transmission is unlikely.

+The observed spread patter even favour small or dry particulates over larger aerosol particulates, since for larger particles are more local spread would be excepted:
+* For 'large' aerosol transmission about an equal spread would be expected.

 ### Airplanes
 [**in work**]
-[Freedman and Wilder-Smith](#freedman) is a concise review about the knowledge on airplane transmission as of September 2020.
+* [Freedman and Wilder-Smith](#freedman) is a concise review about the knowledge on airplane transmission as of September 2020.
 Table 1 in their paper summarizes all studies the studies they reviewed.
   Key points:
   * "In-flight transmission of SARS-CoV had previously been demonstrated during the symptomatic but not asymptomatic phase of illness.
 In 2003, up to 22 transmissions occurred on a single f light from a single index case;1 conversely, several other carefully stud- ied flights resulted in no transmission."
   * For SARS-2 two super-spreading events (more than 10 transmissions) have been observed.
-Both in March when no strong protection measures were in place.
+Both in March when no adequate aerosol protection measures were in place.
 Both index cases were symptomatic.
-* Since strong protection measures are in place only few transmissions have been observed.
+  * Since strong protection measures are in place only few transmissions have been described.
   * Protection measures in airplanes:
     * Screens for symptoms at boarding time (asymptomatic patients have been frequently overlooked but they rarely caused transmissions.
-  * masks (mostly permanent but often meals are served)
+    * Masks (mostly permanent but often meals are served)
     * Ventilation is not mentioned in the paper from [Freedman and Wilder-Smith](#freedman), see [Ventilation in Airplanes](#ventilation-in-airplanes)

 #### Ventilation in Airplanes
 Ventilation:  Airlines seem to have optimized ventilation to have a high air exchange (20 times per hour) and the air flow is from top to bottom (and not anymore from front to back) [citations in work].

-### Large Scale Production Factories
+### Factories
 Around the world in many large scale production factories especially in those preparing food (e.g. meat, bread), large Covid-19 outbreaks among the personal have been observed [citations/sources in work].

+#### Analysis Factories
 > Noteworthy that often food production factories are concerned.
-[To check whether they reuse filtered air and what temperature/humidity settings]
+This could be due to low temperatures and no sunlight, in these settings the [virion survive long](../2_biological/_site/virion_viability.md).[To check whether they reuse filtered air and what temperature/humidity settings]

 ### Large Scale Sporting Events
 Large scale sporting events provided likely ground for ultra-spreading events.
 The evidence for this is currently based on: